sambacha/refarch-kc-ms/fleet-ms/README.md

 	}
 ```

-In the future, we may want to filter out the ships or separate fleet from ship in different json files so some logic may be added in this function.
+In the future, we may want to filter out the ships or separate fleet from ship in different json files so some logic may be added in this `getFleets()` function.
 The DAO is defined via an interface, and we add a Factory to build DAO implementation depending on the configuration.
-The DAO implemenations at first is loadding data from file.
+The DAO implementation at first is loadding data from file.

-To execute all the tests outside of Eclipse IDE we can use the `mvn test`.
+To execute all the tests outside of the Eclipse IDE, we use the maven: `mvn test`.

 Quickly we can see that the DAO may be more complex than expected so we add unit tests for the DAO too.
 After 10, 15 minutes we have a service component and a DAO with Factory and Mockup implementation created and tested.